COPYRIGHT, PLEASE NOTE

 Three Musketeers of Swan

-The new composition is designed so that the Veil Nebula supernova remnant fits within the field of view.
+This new composition is designed to frame the Veil Nebula supernova remnant within the field of view.

 In this image, three large supernova remnants are visible.
 The Veil Nebula is the brightest among them, while the other two are extremely faint and diffuse.
-I dedicated approximately 200 hours of exposure time to capturing these two remnants alone to make them more visible.
+To make these two remnants more visible, I dedicated approximately 200 hours of exposure time to capturing them alone.
 I like to call this trio The Three Musketeers.

-I really like the new composition—it’s dynamic and, for the first time, showcases the entire Cygnus constellation at this level of detail and depth.
-At least, I haven’t seen anything like this before.
-The image now spans 31 × 23 degrees of the sky and consists of 118 individual frames.
-The total exposure time is around 700 hours, and the final resolution is 20,000 × 25,500 pixels.
-It took over a decade to complete this photograph, from 2010 to 2021.
+I’m particularly pleased with this new composition—it’s dynamic and, for the first time, showcases the entire Cygnus constellation at this level of detail and depth.
+At least, I haven’t seen anything quite like it before.
+The image spans 31 × 23 degrees of the sky and is composed of 118 individual frames.
+The total exposure time is around 700 hours, and the final resolution is an impressive 20,000 × 25,500 pixels.
+This photograph was over a decade in the making, from 2010 to 2021.

 The previous version of this mosaic can be seen here: Great Mosaic of Cygnus.